Blog

 What Is the Colorado Dog Bite Statute?

-Colorado follows strict liability law when it comes to dog bite claims.
+Colorado dog bite laws follows strict liability law when it comes to dog bite claims.
 In other words, it does not matter if the dog’s owner was unaware that the dog was dangerous and could bite someone.
 Therefore, you do not have to show that the owner knew about the dog’s potential to injure someone.

 According to the Colorado dog bite statute, if an individual was lawfully on private or public property and sustained a serious bodily injury or died after a dog bite, they can hold the dog owner liable